DataSeer/dataseer-ml/Readme.md

 2. The document body is then segmented into sentences thanks to OpenNLP with some customization to better support scientific texts (i.e. avoiding wrong sentence break in the middle of reference callout or in the middle of scientific notations).

-3. Each sentence is going through a cascade of text classifiers, all based on a fine-tuned [SciBERT](https://github.com/allenai/scibert) deep learning architecture, to predict if the sentence introduce a dataset, and if yes, which dataset type and sub type is introduced.
+3. Each sentence is going through a cascade of text classifiers, all based on a fine-tuned [SciBERT](https://github.com/allenai/scibert) deep learning architecture integrated in Java via [DeLFT](https://github.com/kermitt2/delft) and [JEP](https://github.com/ninia/jep), to predict if the sentence introduce a dataset, and if yes, which dataset type and sub type is introduced.

 4. The text body is then processed by a sequence labeling model which aims at recognizing the section relevant to dataset introductions and presentations.
 "Materials and Methods" for instance is a usual relevant section, but other sections might be relevant and the "Materials and Methods" sections can appeared with a variety of section headers.
-This sequence labelling process is realized by CRF using various features including the predictions produced in the previous steps 3.
+This sequence labelling process is realized currently by a CRF using various features including the predictions produced in the previous steps 3.

 5. A final selection of the predicted datasets takes place for the sections identified as introducing potentially datasets, using the result of the sentence classification of step 3 for predicting additionally the type and subtype of the recognized datasets.